ayazip/witch-klee/README.md

 `path/to/symbiotic --witness-check witness program`.

 Violated property and architecture must be provided as arguments, using `--prp property_name` for property and `--64` or `--32` for architecture.
-For additional options, run `path/to/symbiotic help`.
+For additional options, run `path/to/symbiotic --help`.